mariuspruvot/remindr_front/docs/ARCHITECTURE.md

 - Extract reusable logic into hooks/utils
 - Use constants instead of magic values
 - Add comments for complex logic
+- Use Context for global state (modals, theme)
+- Use ProtectedRoute for authenticated routes
+- Keep components under 200 lines
+- Use generic Modal component for consistency

 ❌ **DON'T**